Skip to content

 Solution

-Graph of Thoughts (GoT) extends reasoning frameworks by representing the thought process as a directed graph where:
+Graph of Thoughts (GoT) extends reasoning frameworks by representing the thought process as a directed graph.
+GoT provides a general framework that subsumes Chain-of-Thought (linear) and Tree-of-Thoughts (branching) as special cases, with aggregation as the key enabling operation.

 • Nodes represent individual thoughts or reasoning states